 Perhaps those verses strike a chord with you, and not in a good way.
 Other translations say “keepers at home” “good housewives” “managers of household” and “busy at home.”
 Perhaps you like this verse even a little less now!

-Before you think I’m taking us back to 1950s or advocating being barefoot and pregnant, let’s take a closer look at a passage we’ve read a million times.
+Before you think I’m taking us back to the 1950s or advocating being barefoot and pregnant, let’s take a closer look at a passage we’ve read a million times.

 Yes, I’m talking about that all-too-perfect Proverbs 31 woman.